Acquired Immunodeficiency Syndrome (AIDS) Activity

 Renewals

-As stated in the Terms and Conditions of NoA.
+As stated in the Terms and Conditions of Notice of Award.

 How are proposals selected?

-Based on the evaluation criteria as stated in the notice of funding opportunity (NOFO).
+Based on the evaluation criteria as stated in the Notice of Funding Opportunity Announcement.

 How may assistance be used?